ipfs/ipfs-blog/src/_blog/2023-04-multi-gateway-browser-client.md

 - browsers

 ---

 [IPFS](https://ipfs.io) is the preeminent protocol suite for [content-addressed networking](https://en.wikipedia.org/wiki/Content-addressable_network).
 If you'd like to run a [node](https://docs.ipfs.tech/concepts/glossary/#node) and participate in the peer-to-peer network, by all means [give it a try](https://ipfs.tech/#install)!

 The most important thing to get: with IPFS you can fetch something based on its Content ID ([CID](https://docs.ipfs.tech/concepts/glossary/#cid)), which tells the computer what it is, not where it's coming from.

-The other way of fetching things from the IFPS ecosystem is through [IPNS](https://docs.ipfs.tech/concepts/ipns/#mutability-in-ipfs), which allows someone to cryptographically sign a reference to a CID, then you can request whatever content that person/organization is currently pointing to as their site.
+The other way of fetching things from the IPFS ecosystem is through [IPNS](https://docs.ipfs.tech/concepts/ipns/#mutability-in-ipfs), which allows someone to cryptographically sign a reference to a CID, then you can request whatever content that person/organization is currently pointing to as their site.

 Essentially, `http://` specifies "where" to find it, `ipfs://` specifies "what" to find, and `ipns://` specifies "whose" content to find.

 What about people who don't know about IPFS, and just run across a [link](https://docs.ipfs.tech/concepts/glossary/#link)?
 What if they'd like to be able to use that link in their browser?
-This is what we mean by clients - software that can talk to nodes to fetch the content they want, but without running one yourself.
+This is where a "client" fits in - software that can talk to nodes to fetch the content they want, but without running one yourself.

 ## What?